 We love lavender around here for its 1000 and one uses.
 From its refreshing floral scent to its medical uses.
 I wear lavender in place of perfumes I am allergic too.
 In fact, it can even help me cope with other allergies I have to deal with.
 After making a calming lavender lotion for the kids I began to make one for myself.
 Lavender is great for health and home in nearly any application.
 With over 30 species of, there are some variances.
 As a result, you can use different types for more potency in some applications.
+Lavender is a magical herb known for its ability to calm and heal proven by modern science.

 The most common verity is referred to as true or English lavender.
 English lavender is prized for its quality it has been used in essential oils and perfumes since the 17th century.
 Buy seeds, oils, and dried herbs offline if growing it yourself is not an option.
-Lavandin is breed for its stronger fragrance.
+Lavandin is bred for its stronger fragrance.

 Growing your own lavender